timkurvers/advent-of-code/README.md

 ## Running solutions

-To run solutions for all days:
+To run solutions for the most recent edition for all days:

 ```bash
 npm start